prijall/MachineLearning/README.md

 - Choosing the Right K: Selecting the appropriate K value is essential for the performance of the KNN algorithm.
 It involves experimentation and might require  cross-validation to determine the K that results in the best performance for your specific dataset.
 A small K value (e.g., 3 or 5) may capture noise, while a large K value may lead to oversmoothed predictions.

 ![KNN algo](KNN.png)

+# Day 4

+  Learning about Underfitting , Overfitting and generalized model is very impoertant in Machine Learning.

+## Overfitting
+   When the best fit line completely fitted through all training data, then the modwl is said to be overfitted.
+In this case, model is
+   - Low Biased
+   - High variance

+## Underfitting
+   When the best fit line is distant from the training datasets then the model is said to be Underfitted.
+In this case, model is
+   - High Biased
+   - Can be low variance or high variance

+## Generalized model
+   When the best fit line is accurately/precisely fitted with training datasets then the model is considered to be Generalized.
+In this case, model is
+   - Low Biased
+   - Low variance.

+   **Note:** Biasness is generally used for model with training dataset and Variance is used for model with testing dataset.